Hasn’t this whole Coronavirus/COVID-19 thing really changed the way we travel at the moment?

 All the most up to date information about travel to Western Australia and it’s border restrictions can be found here.

-While to enter Western Australia, regardless of where you are traveling from, you will need to complete a G2G pass application and download the app.
+While to enter Western Australia, regardless of where you are travelling from, you will need to complete a G2G pass application and download the app.

 Tasmania is similar its isolation from the rest of the country being an island.